nicrame/Linux-Scripts/README.md

 This takes the appropriate steps to install and run UNMS in EL8 Linux (CentOS 8, Rocky Linux, RHEL 8).
 It was prepared for clear OS installation.
 More info: https://www.marcinwilk.eu/projects/unms-install-on-centos-8-linux/

-centos-lamp.sh - CentOS 8 LAMP Script
+centos-lamp.sh - EL 8 LAMP Script
-It will make LAMP enviroment on clean CentOS 8 system by downloading and configuring software and OS.
+It will make LAMP enviroment on clean EL8 (RockyLinux, CentOS, RHEL) system by downloading and configuring software and OS.
 More info: https://www.marcinwilk.eu/projects/skrypt-el-8-lamp/

 Feel free to contact me: marcin@marcinwilk.eu